 Policing had given so much to me: confidence, professionalism, structure, skill & judgment.
 It had taken from me too: a normal body clock, a sensible diet (and smaller waist), and occasionally the ability to sleep soundly at night.
-For all its pros and cons, and close calls with a drink problem, a burning desire inside of me would not go away.
+For all its pros and cons, a burning desire inside of me would not go away.
 Being a police officer had brought me into direct contact with poor and weak leaders; the type that fuel a burning desire in you to be better than them and make a difference; to stand up for your own, support, lead & inspire people to do fantastic and brave things, in sometimes terrible conditions.

 Despite my doubts over the standard of some of my leaders, I loved policing; its complexities, quirks and frustrations.
 But mostly, I loved the ability to put right things that had gone terribly wrong, and to protect those that need protecting the most.
 As a police officer I had seen so many heartbreaking examples of good people losing out and suffering because of other people’s bad intentions or lack of care.
 I remember vividly the feeling of absolute uselessness as I stood in the home of a mother & her small children, watching their lives fall to pieces as I tell her that her husband, and their dad, would not be coming home again.
 I remember seeing the look in her eyes as my words crushed her.
 I will never forget that day, how I ruined their lives and felt so inadequate as I did it.
 There were many before them, and many after; each one of them taking a tiny bit of me with them.
 I often wonder if they remember me, as much as I remember them.